-She swam superbly to play her part in a British record-breaking performance with Annabelle Cripps, Sarah Hardcastle KATHY READ
+She swam superbly to play her part in a British record-breaking performance with Annabelle Cripps, Sarah Hardcastle her old time.

+KATHY READ

-But more important than glory, she confirmed her potential for improvement with a personal best, two and a half seconds inside her old time.
+But more important than glory, she confirmed her potential for improvement with a personal best, two and a half seconds inside race winner Georgina Parkes, of Australia.

-The more experienced Kathy, strongly tipped to bring back the gold in Wednesday night's 200m race winner Georgina Parkes, of Australia.
+The more experienced

+Kathy, strongly tipped to

+bring back the gold in